sidwebworks/understanding-node-core/README.md

 # understanding-node-core

-This repository is for maintaining a English fork of the `understanding-node-js` book by @theanarkh
+This repository is for maintaining a English fork of the `understand-nodejs` book by @theanarkh

 It is written in Chinese, but in-order to make it more accessible to the community I decided to put in the time and effort to translate this into English.